The cost of oak tree removal will depend on a few factors such as the size of the trees, location on the property and obstacles around the tree.

 It is illegal to cut down oak trees that are protected without first obtaining a permit.
 You will face heavy fines if you illegally remove an Oak tree so please get your facts straight before you proceed.

-As you can see from the above examples the 2 biggest things that add to cost is access and obstacles around the tree.
-If these were not a problem, you will save hundreds and in some cases thousands of dollars.
+As you can see from the above examples, the 2 biggest things that add to the cost are access and obstacles around the tree.
+If these were not a problem, you would save hundreds and in some cases thousands of dollars.